revant117/mongo-replica-set-docker/README.md

 # MongoDB Replica Set

-A Replica Set of MongoDB running in a Docker container
+A Replica Set of MongoDB running in a Docker container.
+This is a fork of candis/mongo-replica-set with mongodb version updated to 6.0.1.

 ## Not For Production